 Medical Malpractice and Birth Injury Laws in Arkansas

-It’s also important to understand the statute of limitations on malpractice cases in Arkansas.
-You have just two years from the negligent action to file a lawsuit.
-Or, if the error wasn’t immediately obvious, you get just one year from the time it was discovered.
+You should also understand the statute of limitations on malpractice cases in Arkansas.
+You have two years from the negligent action to sue.
+Or, if the error wasn’t immediately obvious, you get only one year from the time of discovery.

 Rights for the Disabled in Arkansas

 You may also want to hire a lawyer in Arkansas if your child faces discrimination.
 Federal laws ensure access and educational opportunities for people with disabilities.
 They also protect against discrimination.